ju-lewis/Notes/COMP30023 - Computer Systems/Lectures/L13 - DNS, SMTP, IMAP.md

 SMTP performs all of the *transfer* (up to the mail sever), but not the *delivery*.
 - A different protocol is used to actually deliver the mail to the recipient's user agent

+## POP/IMAP
+Pull protocols
+Used by the final receiver to pull the emails to their device